Last updated on August 19th, 2024 at 05:36 pm

-If you’re on a tight schedule, this isn’t always an option, but allowing for some flexibility can make a difference in the price you pay for your international airline ticket.
+Allowing for some flexibility for your departure and return date can make a difference in the price you pay for your international airline ticket.
 When possible, check flight prices before making any car rental or hotel bookings, because moving your trip by a day or two could result in lower fares.

 There’s a myth in the travel community that the cheapest day to fly is on Tuesday, and that Fridays and Sundays are the most expensive.
 This isn’t always the case, but it is true that you’ll usually find the lowest fares on a weekday instead of the weekend, so keep that in mind when shopping around for tickets.